1997 Fun Facts, Trivia, and History

 Aaliyah, Erykah Badu, Blackstreet, Boyz II Men, Destiny's Child, Dru Hill, Elton John, En Vogue, Faith Evans, Foxy Brown, Hanson, Jagged Edge, Jewel, Keith Sweat, LeAnn Rimes, Lil Kim, Lonestar, Mase, Mariah Carey, Martina McBride, Mase, Matchbox Twenty, MC Lite, Missy "Misdemeanor" Elliott, Notorious B.I.G., Puff Daddy, R. Kelly, Savage Garden, Sheryl Crow, Spice Girls, Sugar Ray, Third Eye Blind, The Wallflowers, Will Smith, Whitney Houston, and Jean Wyclef

-These fun history facts have been made available courtesy of Pop-Culture.us.
+These fun facts have been made available courtesy of Pop-Culture.us.
+Generally suitable for all age groups, music trivia questions and answers are a welcome addition to any party game.

 - December 7, 1996 - February 21, 1997: Toni Braxton - Un-Break My Heart